cookieMonsterDev/nestjs-starters/nest-rest-typeorm/README.md

-# Api with auth and user flow using NestJS, TypeORM
+# REST Api with auth and user flow using NestJS, TypeORM

 ## Environment variables